Practical-DevOps-GitHub/fundamentals-github-task-trnqlltt/README.md

 ## Issue ticket number and link

 ## Checklist before requesting a review
-- [ ] I have performed a self-review of my code
+- ✅ I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests
+- ✅ If it is a core feature, I have added thorough tests
-- [ ] Do we need to implement analytics?
+- ✅ Do we need to implement analytics?
+  — No, we don't.
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update
+- ✅ Will this be part of a product update?
+  — This update adds Discord notifications for newly created pull requests to improve team collaboration.

 5. Create project for this repository.